apify/apify-docs/docs/crawling_basics/headless_browser.md

 # [](#headless-browser) Headless browser

 A headless browser is simply a browser that runs without the user interface.
 This means that it's normally controlled by automated scripts.
 Headless browsers are very popular in scraping, because they can help you render JavaScript or behave like a human user to prevent blocking.
-The two most popular libraries for controlling headless browsers are Puppeteer and Playwright.
+The two most popular libraries for controlling headless browsers are [Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/).
 Apify SDK supports both.

 ## [](#playwright-scraper) Building a Playwright scraper

 Building a Playwright scraper with the Apify SDK is extremely easy.
-To show you how easy, we'll reuse the Cheerio scraper code from the previous chapter and by changing only a few lines of code, we'll turn it into a full headless scraper.
+To show you how easy, we'll reuse the Cheerio scraper code from the previous chapter, and by changing only a few lines of code, we'll turn it into a full headless scraper.

 First, we must not forget to install Playwright into our project.